Home » Business Email Etiquette Articles » How to Nicely Ask to Stop Forwarding to Your Business Email Address

 Work Address = Work Emails

-Explain that you would appreciate it if they will remove your business email address from their lists of non-business-related forwards.
-Let them know that you have a large workload of emails that you need to get to and prioritize.
+Explain that you would appreciate it if they would remove your business email address from their lists of non-business-related forwards.
+Let them know you have a large workload of emails that you need to get to and prioritize.

-For this reason, this is why you need to have only work-related emails to be in your work inbox.
-Next, offer your personal address as an alternative.
+For this reason, you should only receive work-related emails in your work inbox.
+Next, you can offer your personal address as an alternative.

 I found this article that taught me a thing or two about what to consider when forwarding business emails.
 Thought you might find it helpful too!

 When all else fails, I have an article on my general email etiquette site specifically created for this purpose.
-This article covers: How do I ask someone to stop forwarding me all those silly emails?
+It covers the following topic: How do I ask someone to stop forwarding me all those silly emails?

 Share the knowledge!